ExeVirus/game_doc/README.md

 ```

+## Settings

+- The entire hidden system can be disabled, which allows the backend code to run faster, and allows the mod to act more like a documentation system only. to make this change, edit `asdkfhlalskjdfh` and set `asdhlkasj` to false.
+- The chat command `/doc` can be disabled by setting `asdhlkasj` in `asdkfhlalskjdfh` to false.

 ## Other Notes

-The entire hidden system can be disabled, which allows the backend code to run faster, and allows the mod to act more like a documentation system only.

 Notice with the hidden functionality, the use cases for this mod can expand.
 Categories and entries can be quests/lore/old dialog/etc. No sounds are generated
 from this mod, and no other popups are created, hopefully letting mod authors have as much flexibility as possible using it.